Wandalen/wTools/module/core/former/Readme.md

 - **Child Definition**: Each `Child` consists of a `name` and a `description`, and we derive `Former` to enable easy setting of these properties using a builder pattern.
 - **Parent Definition**: It holds a collection of `Child` objects in a `HashMap`.
 The `#[setter(false)]` attribute is used to disable the default setter, and a custom method `child` is defined to facilitate the addition of children with specific attributes.
 - **Custom Subformer Integration**: The `child` method in the `ParentFormer` initializes a `ChildFormer` with a closure that integrates the `Child` into the `Parent`'s `child` map upon completion.

-This pattern of using a structure's former as a subformer within another facilitates the creation of deeply nested or complex data structures through a coherent and fluent interface, showcasing the powerful capabilities of the `Former` framework for Rust applications.

 ## Custom Container Setter